hraberg/enumerable/README.markdown

 The API is very similar to the [Enumerabe module in Ruby](http://ruby-doc.org/core/classes/Enumerable.html).
 You will be mainly importing static methods and fields from [Enumerable](http://github.com/hraberg/enumerable/blob/master/src/main/java/lambda/enumerable/Enumerable.java) and [Lambda](http://github.com/hraberg/enumerable/blob/master/src/main/java/lambda/Lambda.java).

 If you're using Eclipse, you can add the agent as a default VM argument under Installed JREs.
 You can also add Lambda and Enumerable as Favorites in the Java Content Assist settings.
+Finally, you can create a Java Editor Template to easier insert closures in your code, see *lambda.Lambda* for an example.

 Enumerable.java requires your classes to have local variable debugging info (-g:vars or -g in javac).